KhushiJatukarna/Hotel-Management-System/README.md

 Use the default administrator credentials:
 Username: admin
 Password: password
-(Ensure to change these credentials after the first login for security purposes.)

 - **Navigate the Dashboard:**
 Access various modules such as Room Booking, Customer Management, and Billing through the dashboard.
 - **Manage Bookings:**